ronanboiteau/NormEZ/README.md

  - Functions with no parameters that don't take void as argument in their declaration.
  - Functions with too many arguments (> 4).

+## Report a bug

+If you found a bug, feel free to [open a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).

 ## Author

 * **Ronan Boiteau** ([GitHub](https://github.com/ronanboiteau) / [LinkedIn](https://www.linkedin.com/in/ronanboiteau/))